WBOR-91-1-FM/wbor-scrobbler/README.md

 ### Start/Stop

 * To stop/start the script's container for any reason, run `docker stop scrobbler` and `docker start scrobbler` respectively.
-  * Scrobbling is started in the background by default.
-If you want to run it in the foreground to see realtime output from the script (to see what's happening), run `docker start -i scrobbler`.
-NOTE: once you've started `scrobbler` in the foreground, the only way to hide its output again is to stop the process and start it again without the `-i` flag.
 * Like mentioned in part 4 of "Installation & Setup," in the case of a server reboot or a script failure, the container `scrobbler` will immediately restart without needing to run through the setup process again.

 ### Changing the Scrobble Schedule